 The Rapid Elearning Blog

-We’re in third post of our 7 part series, Rapid E-learning 101.
-The first two posts looked at understanding the customer’s perspective, and how to jump start you next project.
-Today, we’ll look at some key considerations when building your elearning courses.
+Earlier we looked at understanding the customer’s perspective, and how to jump start your next project.
+Today, we’ll look at some key considerations when building your e-learning courses.

 • Performance-based courses are focused on changes in behavior and real, measurable improvements.

 You are a steward of your organization’s e-learning resources.
 It’s important to make the decisions that positively impact the bottom line.
-A first priority is to make sure that the elearning courses you build are aligned to the organization’s performance goals.
-Generally, you’ll always be aligned if you are focused on cost and time.
+A first priority is to make sure that the e-learning courses you build are aligned to the organization’s performance goals.
+Generally, you’ll always be aligned if you are focused on cost and time improvements.
+But ultimately, you want to focus on specific performance improvements.

 Three ways that you can bring value to your organization: